Three charged following moped-enabled thefts in Westminster

 Three people have been charged with a number of offences by Westminster detectives investigating a series of moped-enabled thefts.

-Jack Marsh, 21, of Canal Side, Islington, Jack Burt, 22, of Britannia Road, Islington, and a 17-year-old youth, from Islington, were each charged with six counts of theft in the early hours of Wednesday (January 3).
+Jack Marsh, 21, of Canalside Square N1, Jack Burt, 22, of Britannia Row N1, and a 17-year-old youth, from Islington, were each charged with six counts of theft in the early hours of Wednesday (January 3).

 Marsh and Burt were remanded in custody to appear at Southwark Crown Court at a date to be determined.